sonata-nfv/son-install/README.md

 Create the hidden file with available Openstack clouds to connect [os_client_config](http://docs.openstack.org/developer/os-client-config/)
 * ~/.config/openstack/clouds.yaml

-Select the environment you want to deploy in 'ansible.cfg' - example:
+Select the environment you want to deploy in 'ansible.cfg':<br>
- [defaults]
- inventory = ./environments/sp
+ inventory = environments/'ENV'

 ### Examples

 To deploy a new platform from the scratch

-* to create a new SONATA Service Platform (SP) ansible-playbook son-cmud.yml -e 'ops=create environ=sp'
+* to create a new SONATA Service Platform (SP)
+* ansible-playbook son-cmud.yml -e 'ops=create environ=sp'

-* to create a new SONATA QUALIFICATION platform ansible-playbook son-cmud.yml -e 'ops=create environ=qual'
+* to create a new SONATA QUALIFICATION platform
+* ansible-playbook son-cmud.yml -e 'ops=create environ=qual'

 Life-cycle management of a platform

-* to ask for the status of all the SP services ansible-playbook son-cmud.yml -e 'ops=manage environ=sp action=status svc=all'
+* to ask for the status of all the SP services
+* ansible-playbook son-cmud.yml -e 'ops=manage environ=sp action=status svc=all'

 To upgrade a platform (to be enhanced on future release)

 * to upgrade a DEMO platform
-  ansible-playbook son-cmud.yml -e 'ops=upgrade environ=demo'
+* ansible-playbook son-cmud.yml -e 'ops=upgrade environ=demo'

 To destroy a platform

 * to remove a SP platform
-  ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp'
+* ansible-playbook on-cmud.yml -e 'ops=destroy environ=sp'

 ### Dependencies